What Is a Fishbone Diagram?

 Establish Framework and Add Fins

-The framework of a fishbone diagram are the categories that will become “fins” in the fishbone diagram.
+The framework of a fishbone diagram is the category that will become “fins” in the fishbone diagram.
 These categories will be how you break up the issue into different parts for analysis.
-The framework you choose for your fishbone diagram is extremely important because it will effect:
+The framework you choose for your fishbone diagram is extremely important because it will affect:

 - The perspective from which you assess situations;